A Life of Service

 “I’ll give my last dollar and the shirt off my back to help someone.”

-In 2003, Charles Culver founded New Vision House of Hope to all a dire need for supportive housing and addiction treatment services in Baltimore.
+In 2003, Charles Culver founded New Vision House of Hope to meet a dire need for supportive housing and addiction treatment services in Baltimore.
 And sadly, many of those problems still exist today.

 Culver founded New Vision House of Hope in part because of his own battle with addiction.
 After serving six years in the U.S. Army, Culver “got caught up with drinking and drugging.”